 Free Onsite Consultation

 Free Written Safety & Health Programs

-For more information or for an application call:
+For more information or for an application contact the Montana BIA:

 Mock OSHA Inspection

 Have you ever wondered if your shop or jobsite is in compliance with OSHA regulations?
 Have you had a specific question about a safety situation?
 Wish you had a full time safety professional to help you maintain a safe compliant workplace?

 Let the Montana Building Industry GRIP Safety Service personnel educate you on what to expect.
 Call us for a jobsite visit; we will help you gain a working understanding of how to better protect your crew while remaining OSHA compliant.

 Lack of fall protection – starts at $7,000 per unprotected person

 Unsecured access ladder, not high enough above the roof line - $3,000

 Failure to follow procedures for OSHA 300 forms – $7,000